mhemesath/r2d3/README.md

 R2D3 is a customized build of D3 powered by [RaphaelJS](http://raphaeljs.com/).
 The combination of D3 and Raphael enable developers to easily data visualizations that work IE7+ and all modern browsers.

-This project is based off of Eric Webb's [d34raphael](http://webmonarch.github.com/d34raphael/)

 Getting Started
 ---------------

-To get started using R2D3, just include r2d3 and the necessary shims.
+To get started using R2D3,  include r2d3 and the necessary shims.
 Sizzle and Compat need to be incldued for IE8.
 If you are using jQuery, R2D3 will use the bundled sizzle.